 These five guiding principles can help health professionals support families during this difficult time:

 3. Listen patiently and quietly.
 Understanding cultural differences and respecting an individual’s experience can be difficult at times.
-Listening and acknowledging the tremendous pain and difficult decisions families face will help you determine what parents and families need.
+Listening and acknowledging the tremendous pain and difficult decisions families face will help you determine what families need.

 5. Generate legacy and memories.
 It is important to allow families to be families, and providers can play an important role in memory-making.
 Help families create keepsakes such as photos or videos.
-Providers might also suggest that families not wash all the child’s clothes at one time, as they reach the end of their lives, to help them hang onto and cherish all that they can.
+Providers might also suggest that families not wash all the loved one’s clothes at one time, as they reach the end of their lives, to help them hang onto and cherish all that they can.

 Finally, healthcare providers can be at risk of developing post-traumatic stress.
 Being a caregiver and providing support can pose significant health risks to you.
 Healthcare providers should seek many forms of support and self-care to cope with the continual exposure to stress, death and trauma.
 Taking care of yourself is fundamental to serving yourself and your community.